thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-09-29-cyborg-senses-weaving-materials.markdown

 Although San Draw would make a good candidate for the band part of Neil’s wearable, we had one more materials concern to address.
 Neil’s band would contain a series of electronically-powered thermal sources distributed across the band, as shown in the image below.

 {% include image file='exo-sense-sketch.png'
-   caption='Oryan Inbar\'s sketch for the head-band' %}
+	alt='A 3D image of a headband with a heat resistor embedded in it' caption='Oryan Inbar\'s sketch for the head-band' %}

 In addition to the band material, we would need a coating material to sit between the thermal source and the skin, at the location of each thermal source.